theodorejb/peachy-sql/README.md

 ### Shorthand methods

-**Note:** to prevent SQL injection, the queries PeachySQL generates for these methods always use bound parameters for values, and column names are validated against the list of columns defined in the options object.
+**Note:** to prevent SQL injection, the queries PeachySQL generates for these methods always use bound parameters for values, and column names are automatically escaped.

 #### select